-What Is Brutalism?
+What Is Brutalist Architecture?

 This isn’t always present but it is very common for the top half of a brutalism building to be larger than the bottom half.
 It creates a mushroom-like shape only it is blocky like an 8-bit mushroom from a video game.

-Large windows can be immaculate and really draw the eye to a gorgeous structure.
+Large windows can be immaculate and draw the eye to a gorgeous structure.
 But small windows, often many small windows, are more popular for brutalist buildings.
 They put the focus on the other features.

 You can add large windows to a brutalist building but it isn’t ideal.
 It can take away from the bulkiness and dreariness of the structure.
 If you do, it’s a good idea to add blackout curtains or something to weigh it down.